InnovateUKGitHub/infrastructure/vagrant/README.md

 and extends the command to operate on groups of boxes.
 For best practices, each box which is considered a part of the complete estate is marked with the "all" group.
 Experimental boxes are not marked with "all".

+Currently, the boxes and environment are configured to use Virtualbox and all boxes are built with the Virtualbox Extension pack.
+Futher, the configurations use host-only networks and should be configured accordingly.